Ocotillo Plant - Fouquieria fasciculata

 Hardiness Zone & More

-These tropical ocotillo plants are native to desert regions and are well-adapted to hot and dry climates.
-It is typically hardy in USDA hardiness zones 9 to 11.
+For outdoor cultivation, Ocotillo plants are native to arid regions and are best suited for hardiness zones 9 to 11.
 These zones generally have mild winters with temperatures that rarely dip below freezing.
 It can tolerate a wide range of temperatures, from hot summer days exceeding 100°F to cooler winter nights dropping to around 40°F. However, they may experience some leaf drops during colder winter months.

 As for humidity, Ocotillo plants are adapted to low-humidity environments and can tolerate dry air.
 They are well-suited to arid or semi-arid regions where humidity levels are typically lower.
 However, they may struggle in areas with consistently high humidity, as this can increase the risk of fungal diseases.